Realizing Children’s Rights in Turkey

 According to national statistics, absolute poverty is virtually non-existent in Turkey.
 However, many children continue to experience relative poverty.
-The people having incomes below a specified line compared to the general population is defined to be the poor in a relative meaning.
-The at-risk-of-poverty-rate according to the poverty threshold, 50 percent, of median equivalised household disposable income was 13.9 percent.
-This is a very crucial factor that needs to be solved to eradicate its impacts on children’s quality of life.
+The people having incomes below a specified line compared to the general population are defined to be poor in a relative meaning.
+The at-risk-of-poverty rate according to the poverty threshold, 50 percent, of median equivalised household disposable income was 13.9 percent.
+This is a very crucial factor that needs to be solved to eradicate its impact on children’s quality of life.

 Gender Inequality and Child Marriages

-These expectations and restrictions results in many girls being pressurized to have children at a young age and be child brides.
-These instances generally occur towards the most rural parts of Turkey which poses another threat since they are not as well audited as other parts of Turkey.
+These expectations and restrictions result in many girls being pressurized to have children at a young age and be child brides.
+These instances generally occur in the most rural parts of Turkey which pose another threat since they are not as well audited as in other parts of Turkey.

-Additionally there are honour killings that aim to preserve family honour by punishing or even killing girls if they bring ‘shame’ to the families’ names.
-As the New York Times mentioned in May 2017, accurate and recent data about honor killings in Turkey are hard to come by, however, they have had occurred in the previous years.
+Additionally, there are honour killings that aim to preserve family honour by punishing or even killing girls if they bring ‘shame’ to the families’ names.
+As the New York Times mentioned in May 2017, accurate and recent data about honor killings in Turkey are hard to come by, however, they have occurred in previous years.

 The sexual exploitation of children for commercial purposes remains prevalent in Turkey.
 The minimum age of consent is 15, meaning that anyone who has sexual relations with a girl below that age can be thrown into prison.
 However, certain young girls are forced by traffickers or by poverty to submit themselves to such exploitation.